Vauxhall Astra Coupe (2012 - 2012) Expert review

 At a glance

 The Vauxhall Astra VXR takes the handsome three-door GTC coupe as its starting point and adds more of everything.
 It has a wider stance courtesy of flared side skirts, a gaping lower front grille and an expansive rear bumper with an exhaust at either side.
-Choose the optional Aero Pack (the majority of customers will according to Vauxhall) and you get a two-tier rear spoiler, body-coloured front upper grille, further extended side skirts and 20-inch forged alloy wheels which are also lighter than the smaller 19-inch standard items.
+Choose the optional Aero Pack (the majority of customers do, according to Vauxhall) and you get a two-tier rear spoiler, body-coloured front upper grille, further extended side skirts and 20-inch forged alloy wheels which are also lighter than the smaller 19-inch standard items.
 It’s the most polished VXR product yet, with more class than the previous Astra VXR and sleek enough lines to compete with the slinky Volkswagen Scirocco R.

 After the vibrant exterior, the cabin is less appealing, but that’s what you tend to find with hot versions of mainstream cars.
 The main changes are a smaller steering wheel for a more direct drive, VXR sports seats, black headlining, and leather details with coloured stitching.
 A full leather pack for the seats is also available.
 It’s comfortable for front passengers, but rear occupants get a very limited view of the action and can find the seating claustrophobic.
 The lack of a touchscreen (now standard in several competitors) in the centre console also means there are more buttons to figure out than is ideal.
 Those front seats really hold you in place though, and the cabin is also surprisingly refined when you’re not going for it.